-Net Loss Per Share - We calculate net loss per share in accordance with Statement of Financial Accounting Standards ("SFAS") No. 128, Earnings per Share.
-Basic net loss per share is based on the weighted average number of common shares outstanding during the period.
+Net Income (Loss) Per Share - We calculate net income (loss) per share in accordance with Statement of Financial Accounting Standards ("SFAS") No. 128, Earnings per Share.
+Basic net income (loss) per share is based on the weighted average number of common shares outstanding during the period.
 Diluted net income per share also gives effect to all potential dilutive common shares outstanding during the period, such as convertible debt, options and warrants, if dilutive.
-Outstanding stock options for fiscal 2006 and 2005 of 2,616,246 and 2,006,719, respectively, were excluded from this calculation, as they would have been antidilutive.
-In addition, 1,060,000 Laurus warrants and 321,428 Harland warrants were excluded from this calculation in fiscal 2006, as they would reduce net loss per share.
-In fiscal 2005, 2,341,883 shares issuable upon conversion of debt to equity and exercise of 1,060,000 Laurus warrants and 321,428 Harland warrants were excluded from this calculation in fiscal 2015, 2,341,883 shares issuable upon conversion of debt to equity and exercise of 1,060,000 Laurus warrants and 321,428 Harland warrants were excluded from this calculation in fiscal 2005, 2,341,883 shares issuable upon conversion of debt to equity and exercise of 1,060,000 Laurus warrants and 321,428 Harland warrants were excluded from this calculation.
+Outstanding stock options for fiscal 2007 and 2006 of 2,510,879 and 2,616,246 respectively, were excluded from this calculation, as they would have been antidilutive.
+In addition, 1,060,000 Laurus warrants and 321,428 Harland warrants were excluded from this calculation in fiscal 2007 and fiscal 2006, as they would reduce net loss per share.